mantzas/patron/README.md

 - setting up default HTTP component with the following endpoints configured:
   - profiling via pprof
   - health check
-  - info endpoint for returning information about the service
 - setting up termination by os signal
 - setting up SIGHUP custom hook if provided by a option
 - starting and stopping components